BackofenLab/IntaRNA/doc/profiling/2026-09-21/ED-READER-EVIDENCE.md

 ## Reproduce

-Use the pinned executable and the extracted archive inputs.
-From a writable directory, with `BIN` pointing to that executable and `DATA` to the extracted `default-mode` directory:
+Use the pinned executable and the committed [target](inputs/t1000.fa) and [query](inputs/q100.fa) inputs.
+From the repository root, set `DATA="$PWD/doc/profiling/2026-09-21"`; alternatively, use the extracted archive's `default-mode` directory.
+From a writable directory, with `BIN` pointing to that executable and `DATA` retaining that absolute path:

 ```bash
 "$BIN" --target="$DATA/inputs/t1000.fa" --query="$DATA/inputs/q100.fa" \